🎌

 🎓 Want to Learn More?

-Would you like a free trial lesson with me on Preply?
+Would you like to practice with me on Preply?

 On YouTube, I teach the rules.
 But on Preply, we practice conversation.
 I can check your に and で usage and help you speak natural Japanese.